Williamsville Central School District

 Immunization Requirements

 All students of the Williamsville School District must meet immunization requirements of New York State Public Health Law.
-The New York State Health Department issued new immunization requirements for school entrance/attendance for the 2022-2023 school year, please see New York State Immunization Requirements for School Entrance/Attendance footnotes for a complete list of immunization requirements with vaccine specific footnotes.
+The New York State Health Department issued new immunization requirements for school entrance/attendance for the 2023-2024 school year, please see New York State Immunization Requirements for School Entrance/Attendance footnotes for a complete list of immunization requirements with vaccine specific footnotes.

-Please work with your child’s health care provider and school nurse to determine what immunizations are needed to comply with the new vaccine requirements.
+Please work with your child’s health care provider and school nurse to determine what immunizations are needed to comply with the vaccine requirements for school entrance and attendance.

 These minimum requirements include: